 How much native token should I keep on hand?

-Fees fluctuate based on network congestion.
-A spike usually means high demand from events like a popular NFT drop or a major DeFi event, or because your transaction involves a complex smart contract.
-If your transaction is not urgent, waiting until off-peak hours such as early mornings in UTC can result in lower fees.
+Fees fluctuate based on how busy the network is.
+A spike usually means high demand from events like a popular token launch, an NFT drop, or a major DeFi event.
+If your transaction isn't urgent, waiting until off-peak hours such as early morning UTC can result in lower fees.

-I'm bridging tokens.
+I'm bridging crypto.
 Do I pay fees twice?

 Solana